drugstr

 Opioids have been around for a very long time.
 Their usages, i.e. pain relief and pleasure, historically have not changed.
 There always have been overdose deaths, sad as they were, but what’s different today is the sheer number of them.
 The causative issues that have been identified are the bloated and reckless supply chain of pharmaceutical grade pills and the incorporation of deadly fentanyl into the street drugs.
 There are no simple solutions.
 Government action against irresponsible manufacturers and distributers, tighter regulation of prescriptions, and the availability of rescue medicines in the field, while sensible, have actually only reduced deaths by a few percent.
 Opioids are very effective for pain relief, but because they are much less expensive than more sophisticated medical procedures like pain management and surgery, patients opt for them and are thus at risk of developing addiction, advancing from relief to pleasure to danger.
 One solution to that might be for insurance companies to fully cover non-drug medical intervention and thus lower the cost barrier to safe care.
 It’s a win-win.
 Patients live and companies continue to receive their premiums.
 I see no remedy for the dangers of illicit opiates short of the progressive idea of establishing clinics where addicts are maintained with clean materials.
 Perhaps the opioid blockers could be available to addicts to carry around themselves rather than restricting their use to first responders and ERs.
 Hopefully, one day science may discover the molecular basis for addiction and invent a way to control it.

-Do you think there's a chance the US reinstates the draft?This is not a pharma question and I’m not expert in colligative properties, however, my understanding is that freezing point depression is a function of the molality of a solute in a solution.
+Can a novelist achieve huge success through self-publishing?This is not a pharma question and I’m not expert in colligative properties, however, my understanding is that freezing point depression is a function of the molality of a solute in a solution.
 The molality represents the total number of dissolved particles.
 You’re obviously familiar with this since your list includes compounds of increasing molal potential.
 I submit that based on molality, aluminum chloride would be best so long as the solution was fairly dilute.
 While the others nicely dissolve in water, AlCl3 reacts with water and forms HCl, a dissolved gas.
 In a concentrated solution some of the HCl would degas and thus lower the molality reducing the freezing point depression.
 So if your goal is a several degree drop, choose CaCl2.
 It’s a safer bet.

 End which part?
 International cartels and their networks in the U.S.?
 No. Criminalization of users?
 Yes, unless they commit other serious crimes.
 Treat addiction as a medical problem with therapy and/or safe drugs with supervision.